Real-time Photorealistic Dynamic Scene Representation and Rendering with 4D Gaussian Splatting: Method

-The view-dependent color $c_i(d)$ in~\eqref{4dblending} is represented by a series of SH coefficients in the original 3D Gaussian Splatting~\citep{kerbl3Dgaussians}.
+\paragraph{4D spherindrical harmonics} The view-dependent color $c_i(d)$ in~\eqref{4dblending} is represented by a series of SH coefficients in the original 3D Gaussian Splatting~\citep{kerbl3Dgaussians}.
 To more faithfully model the dynamic scenes of real world, we must enable appearance variation with varying viewpoints and also their colors to evolve over time.

 Leveraging the flexibility of our framework, a straightforward solution is to directly use different Gaussians to represent the same point at different times.
 However, this approach leads to duplicated and redundant representation of identical objects, making it challenging to optimize.
 Instead we choose to exploit 4D extension of the spherical harmonics (SH) that directly represents the time evolution of appearance of each Gaussian.
 The color in~\eqref{4dblending} could then be manipulated with $c_i(d,t)$, where $d=(\theta, \phi)$ is the normalized view direction under spherical coordinates and $t$ is the time difference between the expectation of the given Gaussian and the viewpoint.